Germany: Will Merkel's legacy be a COVID mess? | DW | 29.04.2021

 The trend seemed confirmed in mid-April when the Greens, until now a minority party with hardly more than 15% support nationwide, began to poll ahead of the CDU in voter intention.

 If recent polls prove accurate, the collapse of the center-left Social Democrats (SPD) in the last electoral round may now be followed by a similar collapse on the center-right.
-Recent polls ahead of September’s general election have marked a loss of almost 10% support for the center-right, composed of Merkel’s CDU and the CSU.
+Ahead of September’s general election, pollsters have marked a loss of almost 10% support among the electorate for the center-right, composed of Merkel’s CDU and the CSU.

 One may read this as the final stage in the disintegration of the political mechanics which, dominated by bipartidism, came to define much of the second half of the 20th century.
 In some sense, Germany is late to a shift in political alignments that has already taken hold with varying effects in France, Spain and Italy.
 Yet, the change in political fortunes is rather surprising for the party of the chancellor, whose government enjoyed such broad approval from the German public as recently as November.

 Asked whether the CDU and CSU had picked the right candidate for the chancellery in the wake of a closely contested race, Hardt said that North Rhine-Westphalia’s State Premier Armin Laschet, who was finally selected last week over Bavarian State Premier Markus Söder, has come from behind before and has the experience necessary to bring the country together.
-"I see a huge chance for Armin Laschet to become much more popular on the campaign trail and he will, at the end of the day, he will win the elections."
+"I see a huge chance for Armin Laschet to become much more popular on the campaign trail...at the end of the day, he will win the elections."

 As for international pressure on key issues in Germany, the Bundestag parliamentarian hit back at critics of the controversial gas pipeline Nord Stream 2, which connects Germany and Russia.
 The change of administration in Washington has not brought a change to the US position concerning the pipeline, with the US and Eastern European countries remaining strongly opposed to the completion of the now 10-year-old project.
 The American government fears that the direct gas line from Russia would give Moscow increased leverage in the EU while increasing the bloc’s dependence on Russian energy.
 Explaining the government’s position, Hardt dismissed the idea that "economic relations to Russia are a risk for [German] security."